void-linux/void-packages/Manual.md

 - `extract` This phase extracts the `distfiles` files into `$wrksrc` or executes the `do_extract()` function, which is the directory to be used to compile the `source package`.

+- `patch` This phase applies all patches in the patches directory of the package and can be used to perform other operations before configuring the package.

 - `configure` This phase executes the `configuration` of a `source package`, i.e `GNU configure scripts`.

 - `build` This phase compiles/prepares the `source files` via `make` or any other compatible method.